A respite centre will be open in Ballan on Thursday 22 February due to the expected Extreme Fire Danger rated day for the district.

 Roadsides are used and managed by many different people and organisations for various purposes.
 Grazing, slashing, spraying, removing rocks and firewood can adversely affect the native vegetation.
 Some of these actions require prior approval from Council.

 Our Roadside Management Plan provides an ongoing resource to identify and maintain our roadsides.

-Please contact us for more information or download a copy of the Plan(PDF, 660KB) .
+Please contact us for more information or download the Roadside Action Plan(PDF, 2MB).

 Councils are responsible for most road reserves in their municipality and must make decisions on appropriate road management.
 Often in consultation with other authorities.
 VicRoads is responsible for the highways and main arterial roads.

 You can play a role in looking after roadside reserves and the native plants and animals that live there by protecting native vegetation and controlling weeds.
 Rocks, hollow logs and native vegetation provide habitat for native animals.
 Try to avoid the temptation to "clean it up".
 A mown roadside has little conservation or habitat value.
 Nature isn't "tidy", you can appreciate and enjoy natural environments as they are, rather than attempt to modify them.